 Examples of these hard light sources include a lamp post at night or general direct sunlight that creates hard, sharp, dark shadows on the subject’s face.

-When directing hard light portrait photography, a great lighting setup is achieved by asking the subject to stand in direct sunlight where you’d ideally like distinct shadows to hit their face.
+When directing hard light portrait photography, a great lighting setup is achieved by asking the subject to stand in direct sunlight, where you’d ideally like distinct shadows to hit their face.

 For example, the photo of a performer demonstrates the correct usage of the light source and hard light.
 There are defined shadows, and the light source is relative to our subject.

-I paid attention to the singular, artificial hard light as it demonstrated split lighting.
+I paid attention to the singular, artificial, hard light as it demonstrated split lighting.
 I used my body to navigate left to right, studying the way a shadow hits.
 The shadows showed action, liveliness, and expression.

 It is clear who the subject is, what they are doing, and the energy of it all.

 Softer light is seen as the more “attractive” option.
 There is an inviting feeling.
 It holds no hard shadows, a gradual gradient between light and dark with less contrast.
-It does not highlight other skin imperfections like harder lighting.
+It does not highlight other skin imperfections like harsher lighting.
 There are soft shadows and a void of high contrast.

 We achieve this through the obstruction of direct light and shadows.
 This is accomplished by using a professional camera accessory called either a light diffuser or barn doors.
 Both are made of a diffusion material that obstructs the primary lighting source (the sun, spotlight, etc.) through a sheet to cast it upon the subject.